Faculty & Staff Regulations

 Your permit has been specifically issued to you.
 Do not share your permit with anyone.
 Students or visitors are not allowed to use faculty/staff permits.
 Sharing of permits could result in a $105 fine or revoked parking privileges, and student judicial referral.

 For information regarding faculty/staff parking permits and fees, please refer to the Faculty/Staff Permit Page.

 Restricted areas require a permit issued by Parking Services corresponding with the lot signage.
 Vehicles that do not display the appropriate permit will be ticketed and/or towed.

-Loading zones are marked with signage and are usually 15 or 30-minute spaces.
-Please obey the times indicated on these signs.
-If your building is located in an area where there are not any loading zones available and parking is accessible to your building, Parking Services may issue a temporary permit upon request.
+Loading zones are marked with signage and require a parking permit at all times.
+Parking Services may issue a temporary permit upon request.
 Vehicles parking in these areas without the appropriate permit will be ticketed and/or towed.

 All University lots are monitored by Parking Services.
 Violators will be cited if found in violation.
 Any one vehicle can be ticketed every 15 minutes in a 15-minute space, every 30 minutes in a 30- minute space, every hour in a one-hour space, and every four hours in a regular space with no time restrictions.
 For ticketing regulations at a meter, please review the "Meters" section.

 Visitors must display a valid parking permit when visiting campus.
 It is the responsibility of each department to work with Parking Services to obtain permits for their visitors prior to their arrival.
 Permits can be requested in advance by e-mailing firstname.lastname@example.org at any time.
 Departmental visitors may also utilize the Baker University Center Garage for a fee.